webdiscus/html-bundler-webpack-plugin/README.md

 (\*) - `asset/source` works currently for SVG only, in a next version will work for other files too

 <a id="list-of-plugins" name="list-of-plugins"></a>

+#### Why do many developers switch from Webpack to other bundlers?
+One of the reasons they cite is the complex configuration many different plugins and loaders for one simple thing - rendering an HTML page with assets.

+The HTML bundler plugin "changes the rule of the game", making configuration very simple and clear.
-Just one HTML bundler plugin replaces the functionality of the plugins and loaders:
+Just one plugin replaces the functionality of the plugins and loaders:

 | Package                                                                                                 | Features                                                            |
 |---------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------|